 - I REQUESTED A BALLOT AND NEVER GOT IT.
 NOW WHAT?

 Give us a call and we can verify your address and status of your request.
 You can reach us at 217-384-3724.

-*If the election is less than 48 hours away, we strongly suggest you simply vote in-person at your regular precinct or any of the 12 universal sites listed at the top of the page.
+*If the election is less than 48 hours away, we strongly suggest you simply vote in-person at your regular precinct or any of the universal sites listed here.

 - I DON'T THINK THE BALLOT I RECEIVED IS CORRECT.
 WHAT SHOULD I DO?